If you’re looking for financial advice, you may come across the term “fiduciary financial advisor.”

 However, there appear to be some loopholes in the law.
 In the end, it may serve only to muddy the waters for customers not equipped to figure out the small but significant differences between advisors.

-As of February 2021, it isn’t clear what stance that President Joe Biden will take on this legislation.
+As of February 2021, it isn’t clear what stance President Joe Biden will take on this legislation.
 Some are hoping he replaces it with an even stricter law, while others think Reg.
 BI goes too far.

 “Why not just require people who advise you on your money to be fiduciaries, period?
 That’s what they should be doing,” Clark says.